Updated: Jun 2, 2022

 1. Temporarily, take a break from the movements that are painful.

 3. Assess your movement.
 Putting the lens on ourselves is difficult because we are inherently biased and often lack the ability to fully view how we move.
 However, if you know the standards of how to optimally perform some of the fundamental lower body movements, then this is a good starting point.
-Here are some examples from Dr. Tim:
+Here are some examples from our own Dr. Tim Cummings:

 5. Develop Tools for Self-Management

-Now what if you tried all of these steps and your knee pain was the same or only marginally changed?
+Now, what if you tried all of these steps and your knee pain was the same or only marginally changed?
 If that’s the case, then we encourage you to reach out to a healthcare professional.
-Contact us at (913) 396-9726 and we will schedule a free 15 minute phone consultation to determine what the best next step would be to help you resolve your pain and rebuild your resilience with performing the activities you love.
+Contact us at (913) 396-9726 or click the "Inquire" button and we will schedule a free 15-minute phone consultation to determine what the best next step would be to help you resolve your pain and rebuild your resilience for performing the activities you love.